Affiliate links on Android Authority may earn us a commission. Learn more.

 How to set up voicemail on the iPhone

-Setting up voicemail is a five-minute three-step process.
+Setting up voicemail is just a three-step process; it won’t take long at all.
 First, go to your Phone app and tap the Voicemail tab at the bottom-right of the screen.

 On the Setup page, tap Set Up Now.